CTOBGH/signum/docs/standard.md

 * **Illustrative Workflow Scenarios:** Step-by-step descriptions of different content creation workflows (e.g., writing an article, creating a video, developing software) and the resulting Signum label based on the tools and processes used.
 * **Compound Content Breakdowns:** Detailed examples of labeling multimedia content (videos, interactive articles) using the "Highest Watermark Principle" (Section 4.2), showing how different components contribute to the final label.
 * **Distinguishing Between Levels:** Scenarios specifically designed to highlight the key differences and decision points between adjacent Signum levels (e.g., H vs. H-AE, AI-HR vs. AI-HP).
-* **Tool-Specific Considerations (Illustrative):** Hypothetical examples discussing how the use of common AI tools (e.g., AI writing assistants, code completion tools, image generators, voice synthesizers) might influence label assignment depending on the *nature and substance* of their contribution. *(Note: This will not endorse or evaluate specific tools but illustrate principles based on tool capabilities).*
+* **Tool-Specific Considerations (Illustrative):** Hypothetical examples discussing how the use of common AI tools (e.g., AI writing assistants, code completion tools, image generators, voice synths) might influence label assignment depending on the *nature and substance* of their contribution. *(Note: This will not endorse or evaluate specific tools but illustrate principles based on tool capabilities).*
 * **Addressing Edge Cases:** Discussion of less common or ambiguous scenarios, such as:
     * AI-powered translation of primarily human-written text.
     * Use of AI for significant data analysis presented in human-written reports.